liokouras/velvet/README.md

 The function annotated with `velvet_main` serves as the entry point for parallel execution.
 This is where Velvet creates and manages the thread pool for spawned tasks.
 As a result:
 - Each Velvet application should have at most one `velvet_main` function, unless you explicitly want to create multiple independent thread pools.
 - All top-level calls to spawnable functions must originate from the same `velvet_main` function.
-However, this is likely to change with the introduction of a `spawn!()` macro for more developer control (see Notes for Future Features [TODO LINK])
+However, this is likely to change with the introduction of a `spawn!()` macro for more developer control (see [Notes for Future Features](#notes-for-future-features))

 #### 2. **Arguments & Return Types**
-To uphold thread-safety, all arguments and return values to/from spawnable functions must be `Send + 'static`.
-[TODO LINK] Non-`'static` references cannot be transferred between threads safely [TODO LINK], so Velvet treats `&T` in function signatures as if they were `Arc<T>` [TODO LINK] and will call `.clone()` when the value is passed to another thread.
+To uphold thread-safety, all arguments and return values to/from spawnable functions must be [`Send + 'static`](https://doc.rust-lang.org/std/marker/trait.Send.html).
+Non-`'static` references cannot be transferred between threads safely, so Velvet treats `&T` in function signatures as if they were [`Arc<T>`](https://doc.rust-lang.org/std/sync/struct.Arc.html) and will call `.clone()` when the value is passed to another thread.
 If your spawnable function passes values by reference, make sure the values are wrapped in an `Arc` (this does not require changes to the function signature, as Rust's *deref coercion* allows an `Arc<T>` to be used where a `&T` is expected.).
 If the datatype of an argument or return value is externally defined, ensure it is brought into scope using its **full qualified path** rather than relying on wildcard imports.
 This allows Velvet to resolve and generate code for the type correctly.